 - 3. Any Assigned Grade (except for a final grade): Students must meet submission deadlines for appeals of unsatisfactory Summative Assessments discussed above, but may appeal a graded event for which they receive a grade of 80 (B-) or above within fifteen (15) days after receipt of the grade.
-Contested grades shall be appealed first to the faculty member who assigned the grade, and then, if unresolved, to the Deputy Dean, College of Distance Education (CDE) via the Strategy and Policy Department Head.
+Contested grades shall be appealed first to the faculty member who assigned the grade, and then, if unresolved, to the Strategy and Policy Department Chair.
 An additional grader will be assigned who will grade the submission in the blind (i.e., without specific knowledge of the initially assigned grade).
 This review may sustain, lower, or raise the assigned grade.
 In the event that this grade is subsequently contested, the student must submit, in writing and within 48 hours of receipt of the grade, a request that his/her appeal be taken to the Dean, CDE.
 The determination of the Dean, CDE is final. - 4.
 Contribution Grades: Students may only appeal contribution grades to the faculty member who assigned the grade.
-That faculty member will consider the student's feedback, make a final determination, and present the situation and the final determination to the Department Head. - 5.
+That faculty member will consider the student's feedback, make a final determination, and present the situation and the final determination to the Department Chair. - 5.
 Final Course Grades: A final course grade is not subject to review except for computational accuracy.